 • the difference between needing help and needing institutional care

-This creates the impression that catastrophic care is nearly universal — which is not supported by the data.
+This creates the impression that catastrophic care is nearly universal — which is not supported by data.

 Bottom line